-SASB Table
+SASB Table continued

-SASB Topic Greenhouse Gas Emissions SASB Code TC-SC-110a.1 SASB Accounting Metric (1) Gross global Scope 1 emissions and (2) amount of tota emissions from perfluorinated compound Disclosure Details Metric tonnes (t) I CO 2 -e Page Number of URL Page 31, 2024 Annual report TC-SC-110a.2 Discussion of long-term and short-term strategy or plan to manage Scope 1 emissions, emissions reduction targets, and an analysis of performance against those targets The Group is putting in place mitigating actions to reduce its environmental impact, such as avoiding unnecessary business travel and purchasing energy from certified renewable sources, where possible.
-0 , Energy Management Manufacturing in TC-SC-130a.1 (1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable Gigajoules (GJ), Percentage (%) We are a fabless business and outsource the manufacturing of semiconductors to the leading foundries in the industry.
-Therefore, energy management in manufacturing is not considered a material sustainability topic for our Company.
-Energy consumed in our office buildings is reported on page 31 of this report.
-Water Management TC-SC-140a.1 (1) Total water withdrawn, (2) total water consumed, percentag of each in regions with High or Extremely High Baseline Water Stress Thousand cubic metres (m3), ePercentage (%) We are a fabless business and outsource the manufacturing of semiconductors to the leading foundries in the industry.
-The use of water is limited to our office buildings.
-Therefore, water management is not considered a material sustainability topic for our Company.
+SASB Topic SASB Code SASB Accounting Metric Disclosure Details Page Number of URL Employee Health and Safety TC-SC-320a.1 Description of efforts to assess, monitor and reduce exposure of workforce to human health hazards D&A Our H&S rules and procedures are in strict compliance with national, regional and/or local legislation.
+TC-SC-320a.2 Total amount of monetary losses as a result of legal proceedings associated with employee health and safety violations Reporting currency In 2024, there were no legal proceedings associated with employee health and safety violations.
 Index only.
-Waste Management TC-SC-150a.1 (1) Amount of hazardous waste from manufacturing, (2) percentage recycled Metric tonnes (t), Percentage (%) We are a fabless business and outsource the manufacturing of semiconductors to the leading foundries in the industry.
-Therefore, hazardous waste from manufacturing is not considered a material sustainability topic for our Company.
+Recruiting & Managing a Global & Skilled Workforce TC-SC-330a.1 Percentage of employees that require a work visa Percentage (%) 3.3% Product Lifecycle Management TC-SC-410a.1 Percentage of products by revenue that contain IEC 62474 declarable substance Percentage (%) The Company provides material declaration in IPC- 1752 or supplier standard format upon email request.
 Index only.
-Employee Health and Safety TC-SC-320a.1 Description of efforts to assess, monitor and reduce exposure of workforce to human health hazards D&A Our H&S rules and procedures are in strict compliance with national, regional and/or local legislation.
-TC-SC-320a.2 Total amount of monetary losses as a result of legal proceedings associated with employee health and safety violations Reporting currency In 2024, there were no legal proceedings associated with employee health and safety violations.
-Index only.
-Recruiting & Managing a Global & Skilled Workforce TC-SC-330a.1 Percentage of employees that require a work visa Percentage (%) 3.3% Product Lifecycle Management TC-SC-410a.1 Percentage of products by revenue that contain IEC 62474 declarable substance Percentage (%) The Company provides material declaration in IPC-1752 or supplier standard format upon email request.
-TC-SC-410a.2 Processor energy efficiency at a system level for: (1) servers, (2) desktops, and (3) laptops Various, by product category Index only.
-We do not disclose energy efficiency at a system-level as our IP and semiconductors are embedded in our customers' products together with a multitude of other components of which we have no control.
-Materials Sourcing TC-SC-440a.1 Description of the management or risks associated with the use of critical materials fD&A See page 36 of this report.
+TC-SC-410a.2 Processor energy efficiency at a system level for: (1) servers, (2) desktops, and (3) laptops Various, by product category We do not disclose energy efficiency at a system-level as our IP and semiconductors are embedded in our customers' products together with a multitude of other components of which we have no control.
+Materials Sourcing TC-SC-440a.1 Description of the management of risks associated with the use of critical materials D&A See page 36 of this report.
 Conflict Mineral Policy available on our website.
 Intellectual Property Protection & Competitive Behaviour TC-SC-520a.1 Total amount of monetary losses as a result of legal proceedings associated with anti-competitive behaviour regulations Reporting currency In 2024, there were no legal proceedings associated with anti-competitive behaviour regulations.
 Index only.
 Recruiting & Managing a Global & Skilled Workforce TC-SI-330a.2.
 Employee engagement as a percentage Percentage (%) 86% response rate to our third annual employee survey.
 The survey was conducted by Best Places to Work across the Group.